mikeygough/my-ACS-3330-Single-Page-Web-Applications/final-assessment.md

 The goal here is to make things display well.

+* A stretch goal is to use Tailwind CSS

 ## Get the list of films - 10

 Every character comes with a list of films.
 This is a list of URLs that return JSON describing a film the character appeared in.
 Your goal is to display the film title for each film a character appeared in.